 The project was launched in September 2013 and will report in September 2014.
 It aims to make recommendations to the world’s governments, business and finance leaders, and to the wider global public, on the actions and policies which can simultaneously deliver better economic growth and address climate risks.

-The Commission comprises of:
+The Commission consists of:

 An International Council comprising former heads of government and finance ministers and leaders in the fields of economics, business and finance, chaired by former President of Mexico Felipe Calderón